Infertility is a prevalent issue amongst women in America.

 CBD could be a natural way to boost fertility with minimal adverse side effects.
 However, these studies are inconclusive and draw insufficient evidence.

 Anandamide is an endocannabinoid that mimics THC functions and spikes during ovulation.
 After that, this compound starts decreasing and reaches its lowest level just before menstruation.

 However, studies show that large amounts of anandamide can interfere with conception and embryo development.

-An intake of CBD components increases the level of anandamide in the body.
+An intake of CBD components may increase the level of anandamide in the body.
 This might interfere with the ability to conceive, adversely impacting fertility as a whole.

 As per research, intake of CBD could lead to failed conception after in-vitro fertilization.
-Further, CBD intake can enhance levels of anandamide circulating throughout the body.
+Further, CBD intake may enhance levels of anandamide circulating throughout the body.

 CBD is known to de-activate the enzyme used to break down the anandamide.
 Low levels of the enzyme used to break down anandamide have also been associated with failure to conceive.